crossplane/upjet/docs/configuring-a-resource.md

 resource, a.k.a. [connection details].

 In Terrajet, we already [handle sensitive fields] that are marked as sensitive in Terraform schema and no further action required for them.
-However, we still have some custom configuration API that would allow marking additional fields as sensitive (e.g. just if we encounter a field that is not marked properly) and also to [add additional keys with custom values] no matter they are sensitive or not.
+Terrajet will properly hide these fields from CRD spec and status by converting to a secret reference or storing in connection details secret respectively.
+However, we still have some custom configuration API that would allow including additional fields into connection details secret no matter they are sensitive or not.

 As an example, let's use `aws_iam_access_key`.
 Currently, Terrajet stores all sensitive fields in Terraform schema as prefixed with `attribute.`, so without